thezamalian/thezamalian/README.md

 - 👀 I’m interested in Web Development(MERN stack).
 - 🌱 I’m currently with FrontEnd techs.
 - 💞️ I’m looking to collaborate on Blockchain
-- 📫 How to reach me www.facebook.com/thezamalian/
+- 📫 How to reach me: thezamalian@gmail.com

 <!---
 thezamalian/thezamalian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.